arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 The asterisk is the "wildcard" character in SQL.
 When used alone, it indicates that you want to match **everything**.
 So in this case, you're asking SQL to select **all** of the fields from the patients table.

 --{{2}}--
 Taking a look at the `FROM` line of this query, you may notice that the table name is written as two words separated by a period.
-This is the "dot notation" that we alluded to on the previous slide.
+This is the "dot notation" that we alluded to earlier.
 Dot notation generally looks something like `dataset_name.table_name.column_name`

 {{3}}
-* Dot notation: `dataset_name.table_name.column_name`
+Dot notation: `dataset_name.table_name.column_name`

 --{{3}}--
 In our sample query here, the first word in dot notation after the FROM keyword is alasql, which is the name of the **schema**, **catalog**, or **dataset** that the data is stored in. (terms vary according to which flavor of SQL you're using).
 The second word, "patients" is the name of the specific table within that dataset that we're hoping to query.